karinayanh/Phyton_Assignments/README.md

-Set of Python assignments that I worked on while at McGill University Used Gooogle Collab to run the codes.
+Set of Python assignments that I worked on while at McGill University.
+Used Gooogle Collab to run the codes.